ali-tm-amin/cloud_computing_sparta/README.md

 Last but not least: the best solution is definitely to create several instances across several availability zones and to use an elastic load balancer to distribute the traffic.
 This way, even if an instance fails, you already have other ones available.
 AWS recommends this solution as they have an SLA of 99.95% for their instance in an AZ.
 By putting in several AZs you can have 100% availability
 ## Making EC2 highly scalable with Auto Scaling:
 Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
 You create collections of EC2 instances, called Auto Scaling groups.
 You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
 You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
 If you specify the desired capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances.
 If you specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.
-## Services required to make EC2 highly Availabe & Scalable:
+## Services required to make EC2 highly Available & Scalable:
 * At last 2 availability zone
 * Elastic Load Balancer
 * Auto Scaling